 He is honoured to be the High Sheriff of Herefordshire; following his father and grandfather who were both High Sheriffs of County Tyrone and his 2 Fathers in Law who were High Sheriffs of North Yorkshire and West Sussex.
 He hopes to be able to use his year to raise the profile of Rural Crime policing and Prevention within the County.

 Patrick has two daughters and was widowed in 2004.
+He announced his Engagement to Dido Windham on 30th January 2015.

 Bob Tabor hands over the reins to Patrick Darling.